 To append these queries, Click on one of them and select Append Queries from the Combine section of Home tab in Query Editor

-If you want to keep the existing query result as it is, and create a new query with the appended result choose Append Queries as New, otherwise just select Append Queries.
-In this example I’ll do Append Queries as New, because I want to keep existing queries intact.
+If you want to keep the existing query result as it is and create a new query with the appended result choose Append Queries as New, otherwise just select Append Queries.
+In this example, I’ll do Append Queries as New, because I want to keep existing queries intact.

 You can also choose to append Three or more tables and add tables to the list as you wish.
-For this example I have only two tables, so I’ll continue with above configuration.
+For this example I have only two tables, so I’ll continue with the above configuration.
 Append Queries simply append rows after each other, and because column names are exactly similar in both queries, the result set will have same columns.

-Result of Append as simple as that
+The result of Append as simple as that

 Append is similar to UNION ALL in T-SQL.